jeremy-donson/oss-survive-and-thrive-guide/README.md

 * [git](pages/git-basics.md)
 * [python3](pages/python3-basics.md)

-- can do, and how they work, we shall address our valid concerns **IN FULL**.
+- can do for us, and how they work, we shall address our valid concerns **IN FULL**.

 * WE WILL NOT speak to how to do anything wrong, often referred to giving us enough rope to hang ourselves.